nramenta/flow/README.md

 Extra named arguments overwrite positional arguments with the same name and previous named arguments with the same name.
 The parentheses are optional only if there are no arguments passed.
-Parameters and variables declared inside macros with the `set` construct are local to the macro and will cease to exist once the macro returns.
+Parameters and variables declared inside macros with the `assign` construct are local to the macro and will cease to exist once the macro returns.

 Macros are dynamically scoped.
 They inherit the calling context: